jasminealee/forensic-static/README.md

     </tr>
     <tr>
       <td> Behavior </td>
-      <td> User inputs information about a new forensic. </td>
+      <td> User views the new profile form. </td>
     </tr>
     <tr>
       <td> Input </td>
-      <td> User clicks "Create forensic" and then is prompted with the question "Would you like to proceed?"
-Then they click "Yes".
-The user will then input a species and a note about the species before clicking "Submit". </td>
+      <td> User clicks "Create Profile".</td>
     </tr>
     <tr>
       <td> Output </td>
-      <td> The user must click "Home" to view the updated forensics list.
-There is no database used, so all inputted information only appears until the page is refreshed. </td>
+      <td> The user is redirected to "/newprofileform" and sees the form they should fill out (in the future once state functions properly) to create a new forensic profile. </td>
   </table>

   <table>